Walid-Ahmed/imageclassifierSuite/README.md

 # III--Train a binary/multiclass image classifier

-The file   trainClassifier_flow_from_data.py   can be usd to train a binary classifier or a multi classifier.
+The script   trainClassifier_flow_from_data.py   can be usd to train a binary classifier or a multi classifier.

 You can run it as follows